 Going home after these interviews, there are children playing around, young and older people meeting their friends and engaging as usual.
 I understand that they are most probably outside because there is limited space at home.
 I’m worried because the same people are at risk of being infected by COVID-19, and then affecting their family members.
 I’m left with a feeling of dread knowing that the COVID-19 virus is still out there and spreading.
 There’s a need to be indoors, but these “matchbox” houses provide less of a home to protect us.

-Lebogang Mokoena is a South African journalist and a researcher in the political economy of journalism.
-Next to her interest in urbanization, she explores the impact of funding business models on the quality of investigative journalism.
+Lebogang Mokoena (they/them) is a South African journalist and a researcher in the political economy of journalism.
+Next to their interest in urbanization, they explore the impact of funding business models on the quality of investigative journalism.

 All illustrations are by South African illustrator Boniswa Khumalo.
 The self-taught visual artist uses mixed-mediums to create artworks exploring key themes such as intimacy, African fertility symbols, vulva art, and queer expressions.
 Her technique includes paper sculpting, acrylic painting, watercolour painting, impasto, pen, and graphite drawing.